P0L3NARUBA/OSVPhysics/README.md

 * Objects acting very uglyish.

 #### Other
-Still being used in Kisak-Strike: https://github.com/zwexy/Linux-Strike
+Still being used as optional in Kisak-Strike: https://github.com/zwexy/Linux-Strike